 I am interested in how fables and folktales reflect politics and modern life.
 I’ve been thinking about the story of Golem for a while now.

-Tea Party candidates are running against mainstream Republicans and, in the primaries, are winning.
+Tea Party candidates have run against mainstream Republicans and have defeated more moderate elements of the party.
 These more extreme Tea Party candidates are causing untold problems for Republicans who believe in cooperation, moderation, and reaching across the aisle to get things done.

 The budget and debt limit crisis the latest and most extreme example.
 The Tea Party is pushing the party further and further to the right when Republican candidates must appeal to a wider audience of independent voters in the general election, an audience who doesn’t share their extreme views.
 Even traditional corporate allies and big business lobbyists are finding the Tea Party extremists impossible to work with and unwilling to make practical compromises.

 It will be interesting to see how this particular Golem story plays out.
 Will the Tea Party destroy the Republican party it was created to defend?
 Or split the party into two wings?
 Polls seem headed in a growing unfavorable Republican direction.
 It will be interesting to find out whether politics follows folklore.